Helping Your Business Find The Right Corporate Structure

 Our dedicated attorneys are here to answer questions, address your concerns and guide you to the right legal strategy.
 We handle every legal element of your corporate formation.
 This allows you to focus your time and energy on running your company.

-What Are The Benefits Of Different Entities?
+What Are The Benefits Of Each Type Of Entity?

 We can help you understand your options for forming your small business to midsized companies, including:

-- Limited liability company (LLC).
-Forming an LLC offers you (and as many members as you choose), a shield from the debts and liabilities of your business.
+• Limited liability company (LLC): Forming an LLC offers you (and as many members as you choose), a shield from the debts and liabilities of your business.
 An LLC’s members can file associated taxes personally or as a corporation.

-- Limited liability partnership (LLP).
-An LLP can provide two or more partners with protection from each other, but not from the LLP itself.
+• Limited liability partnership (LLP): An LLP can provide two or more partners with protection from each other, but not from the LLP itself.
 The partners of an LLP must file their partnership-associated taxes on their personal tax returns.

-- S- or C-corporation: These types of entities provide owners with limited liability protection, but they also may offer potential tax advantages in structuring compensation.
+• S- or C-corporation: These types of entities provide owners with limited liability protection, but they also may offer potential tax advantages in structuring compensation.
 Conversion from a Subchapter S-corporation to a C-corporation is also much more streamlined as a firm grows and adds shareholders.

-- Sole proprietorship.
-Choosing to operate as a sole proprietorship frees your business from some of the regulations that LLCs face, but without the flexibility for filing taxes.
+• Sole proprietorship: Choosing to operate as a sole proprietorship frees your business from some of the regulations that LLCs face, but without the flexibility for filing taxes.
 Members of a sole proprietorship must file business taxes on personal returns.
 Sole proprietorships are responsible for all debts and liabilities.

 As a full-service business law firm, we have the resources to assist with important matters throughout your business’s life cycle, from corporate fundraising to business dissolution.
-To learn more or to contact our lawyers, please call 718-690-7715 or send our office an email.
+DeCandido & Azachi, PLLC, has what you need to keep your business successful.